hardisj/erinsaudiocorner/content/english/loudspeakers/Dutch_Dutch_8c.md

 * This speaker sounds phenomenal.
 * Objectively speaking, the data indicates this is a terrific speaker.
 It is roughly ±1.5dB from 30Hz to 18kHz.
 That's incredible.
 * The data does indicate something - possibly a resonance - around 400Hz which appears to be caused by the 8-inch midrange (judging by the nearfield response).
 However, there was no hint of this when I specifically listened for this as an issue.
 Therefore, it could be another source or simply inaudible (Toole discusses this in his book )
 * There is also a mild directivity mismatch at the crossover, but I am impressed it is so minimal given the size of the midrange and the center-to-center spacing of the tweeter/midrange.
 Of course, the 1250Hz crossover helps to alleviate this, though one expects an increase in distortion from the tweeter with such a relatively low crossover point.
-While the distortion profile is higher at 1kHz than at 2kHz , it appears this portion of the distortion profile is due to the midrange and not the tweeter.
-Which implies the tweeter is not being stressed at this low crossover point.
-There is no way to know for sure without testing the raw drive units with implemented crossover but I think that's too far down in to the weeds (even for me).
+While the distortion profile is higher at 1kHz than at 2kHz , it appears this portion of the distortion profile is due to the midrange and not the tweeter.  sdw There is no way to know for sure without testing the raw drive units with implemented crossover but I think that's too far down in to the weeds (even for me).
 * Speaking of distortion, I didn't have any complaints even at much higher than typical listening levels (>100dB at 4 meters).
 At one point I was listening to these speakers at 105dB in my living room without a hint of mechanical trouble.
 I backed off the volume simply because those levels, full-range, are dangerous.
 * The soundstage is something to behold.
 I truthfully expected, with the controlled directivity nature above 100Hz, that there would be less room interaction from the side walls and that would hurt the apparent source width (ASW), thus causing a more narrow soundstage.
 Um...
 Nope.
 Quite the opposite.
 Images were way outside the range where I expected and where I have heard with speakers with very wide radiation patterns.
 Crazy.
 * The tonality of the speaker is great.
 The data indicates this should come as no surprise.